Data-driven control of input saturated systems: a LMI-based approach: Data-driven design strategies

 \subsection{Minimized reachable set from bounded $w$}

 Let us now study the effect of the exogenous signal $w$ in \eqref{eq:plant_equations}.
-In this setting, the closed-loop stability of the origin and the fact that $\mathcal{E}(Q,s)$ is an outer approximation of the reachable set are asymptotically guaranteed by imposing the following LMIs:
+In this setting, the closed-loop stability of the origin and the fact that $\mathcal{E}(Q,s)$ is an outer approximation of the reachable set are asymptotically guaranteed by imposing: